Companies that use SmartLook

 All product analytics SmartLook

-SmartLook We detected 4,431 customers using SmartLook and 60 customers with estimated renewals in the next 3 months.
+SmartLook We detected 4,429 customers using SmartLook and 65 customers with upcoming renewal in the next 3 months.
 The most common industry is Retail (40%) and the most common company size is 2-10 employees (47%).
-Our methodology involves detecting JavaScript snippets or configurations on customer websites.
+We find new customers by detecting JavaScript snippets or configurations on customer websites.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login